Justice for all?

 HIM: Then there's nothing I can do to help you.

-am dismayed-though not suprised-to discover that defending the right to get a
+-to discover that defending the right to get a high school education

-high school education from violence, threats of violence, and institutionalized
+from violence, threats of violence and institutionalized prejudice is

 WHY WEREN'T gays given this protection at Allen Park High School